 All of us do foolish things — but the wiser realize what they do.
 The most dangerous error is failure to recognize our own tendency to error.
 That failure is a common affliction of authority.

 The wise investors humbly admit to stupidity all the time.
 They know not every investment will work out.
 They know losses are part of the process.
 They know luck plays a role.
 They understand where their abilities end.
-There is something to be said for honest self assessment…and being critical of what you see on social media.
+There is something to be said for honest self-assessment…and being critical of what you see on social media.

 The cause of most troubles can be traced to excess; the failure to check them to deficiency; their prevention lies in moderation.

-This perfectly describes the emotional forces behind every asset bubble ever…and how to avoid it.
+The quote perfectly describes the emotional forces behind every asset bubble ever…and how to avoid it.
 It equally explains common personal finance problems around spending, debt, and investing.
 The same is true for balancing time between work, life, etc.

 Too much of one thing creates an imbalance, that creates problems that fester and spread unless it’s brought back into balance.